Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/SystemMgmt/readme.txt

   * variable of type DevKey_c which defines the device type
   * of the own device.
 This way the IsoAgLib can adapt the
   * device instance number, if the initial device instance number
-  * is already used, so that an alternaticve free number has to be chosen.
+  * is already used, so that an alternative free number has to be chosen.
-  * This change is written directly in the pointed variabls, so that
+  * This change is written directly in the pointed variables, so that
   * the application has always direct access to the active device type and -instance
   * setting on the BUS.
-  *
   *
   * @subsection SystemMgmtAnnIso Start ISO 11783 AddressClaim
   * You can claim an address for a member with the following code lines: